RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Arrange marinated tuna, sliced avocado, diced cucumber, and edamame in sections on top of the rice.
+Check this step before adding heat or liquid: Arrange marinated tuna, sliced avocado, diced cucumber, and edamame in sections on top of the rice.

 Timing check